Workers Injured in Motor Vehicle Accidents

 The most important part of eligibility lies in why you were in the car.
 For example, if you were simply commuting to work, you cannot collect workers’ compensation in Pennsylvania because you were not “on the clock” when the accident happened.

-Challenges for Employees Making a Claim After an Auto Accident
+Challenges for Employees Making a Claim After a Work-Related Motor Vehicle Accident

 If you are in an especially serious car accident, you may want to file a third-party lawsuit against the driver who hit you, in order to cover any medical expenses that workers’ compensation benefits do not.
 A third-party personal injury claim is known as subrogation.
 However, if the driver who caused the accident is uninsured or underinsured, you may face some difficulties recovering additional compensation.
 Under Pennsylvania law, you can still collect benefits even if the driver is not fully insured.
 However, you’ll want to come see one of our Philadelphia workers’ compensation lawyers to help you through the process, as there are certain exclusions in policies that may or may not apply.